oguzcanhuner/urban-happiness/order_processor_instructions.md

 ### Phase 3: Refactor
 Refactor the `OrderProcessor` class to improve design and readability.
 Tests must still pass.

-### Phase 4: Closing thoughts (10 minutes at the end)
+### Phase 4: Adding 3 regions with their own tax rates (10 minute discussion)
-Reflect on what has been done.
+How would you change the architecture to support this?

 ## AI usage